irene2mana-T3A2-2023/SakuraPantryServer/README.md

 ### `express`

 A fast, unopinionated, minimalist web framework for Node.js, perfectly suited for efficiently building web applications and APIs without unnecessary complexity.

+### `mongoose`

+An Object Data Modelling (ODM) library for MongoDB and Node.js.
+It provides a straightforward, schema-based solution to model your application data and interact with MongoDB databases using JavaScript or TypeScript.